The Penrose Property with a Cosmological Constant: Further Examples of the Penrose Property in Asymptotically Flat Spacetimes

-\textbf{Proof}: As above, we choose our co-ordinates such that $p$ and $q$ both lie in the equatorial plane $\theta_1=...=\theta_{d-2}=\frac{\pi}{2}$.
-By \cite[Lemma 3.1]{PCMD}, in order to timelike connect these points it suffices to consider only curves which lie in this plane.
+\textbf{Proof}: By \cite[Lemma 3.1]{PCMD}, in order to timelike connect $p$ and $q$ it suffices to consider only curves which lie in the equatorial plane.

-By inspection of the Penrose diagram (figure \ref{fig:wormholepaths}) and consideration of a radial null geodesic (i.e. a null geodesic with $h=0$), we can see immediately that no points on $\mathcal{I}_2^+$ with $u$ co-ordinate $u\leq u_0$ can be reached by a timelike curve from $p$.
-In terms of the compactified co-ordinates of equation (\ref{eqn:wormholecompact}), no points on $\mathcal{I}_1^-$ and $\mathcal{I}_2^+$ whose $T$ co-ordinates differ by $\pi$ or less can by timelike connected.
+By inspection of the Penrose diagram (Figure \ref{fig:wormholepaths}) and consideration of a radial null geodesic (i.e. a null geodesic with $h=0$), we can see immediately that no points on $\mathcal{I}_2^+$ with $u$ co-ordinate $u\leq u_{(0)}$ can be reached by a timelike curve from $p$.